mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The basic ability to sense things at some point in the distance.
 A character will become aware of the most rudimentary characteristics of a location when applying this ability.
-For example, the Referee will give a basic description, without detail: ‘a room containing four
+For example, the Referee will give a basic description, without detail: 'a room containing four

-dogs’ or ‘an open plain with a tree, and no animals or men present’.
+dogs' or 'an open plain with a tree, and no animals or men present'.
 The clairvoyant character must state the range at which he is applying his talent, and will generally sense the most interesting or important feature at that range.
 The Effect of the check determines